The Ottawa Christian Softball League rules are listed below. You can get a PDF version of the rules by click on the following link: PDF copy of rules

 - 10Home team is responsible to set up the diamond they are scheduled to play on.

-- 11Home team is responsible for supplying and placing the orange cones on the foul lines approximately 90 ft. from first or third base.
+- 11Home team is responsible for supplying and placing a series of at least two orange cones on the foul lines approximately 40 ft and 80 ft. from both first and third bases.

 BASIC TEAM RULES